Not enough deposits: Merchant Cash Advance Declined.

 How can you show the business will survive?

 Business funding does not have to be hard to get.
 Does your business have collateral or cash flow?
 If so, there is a program that will fund your business.
+Requests for higher amounts are much more likely to be declined for the applicant not having enough collateral.
 Denied for not enough collateral?
 See Tips, FAQ questions and answers below.

 Frequently asked questions FAQ declined for a business loan for insufficient collateral.